FIND AN OBITUARY

 From Richland, WA

-On 4 November 2022 at the age of 98, Edward G Burnet Sr made his final landing.
-He quietly passed away at home surrounded by his children.
-Ed was born on 30 July 1924 to Edward F Burnet and Jennie S Burnet (Ramey) in Mountain Home, Idaho.
+On 4 November 2022 at the age of 98, Edward G. Burnet Sr. made his final landing.
+He quietly passed away at home surrounded by his five children.
+Ed was born on 30 July 1924 to Edward F. Burnet and Jennie S. Burnet (Ramey) in Mountain Home, Idaho.
 Ed was always particularly proud of his Idaho heritage.
-He was raised in mining towns such as Atlanta ID and Nyssa OR during the Great Depression.
+He was raised in mining towns such as Atlanta, Idaho and Nyssa, Oregon during the Great Depression.
 He was very fond of Atlanta, returning many times with family members to share the area’s history and enjoy a good soak in the hot springs.

-In the early 1980’s, Ed relocated to Spirit Lake ID.
-He and Harriet designed and built a beautiful log home in the woods.
-Both worked, with Ed continuing employment in aviation and fine carpentry.
-The Spirit Lake home was the site of many family gatherings – several reunions, a wedding, and many weekend getaways.
-All have fond memories of gathering around the large firepit.
+In the early 1980’s, Ed relocated to Spirit Lake Idaho where he and Harriet designed and built a beautiful log home on ten wooded acres.
+While still working in aviation, Ed also continued with his woodworking hobby, building fine-quality furnishings.
+The Spirit Lake home was the site of many family get togethers — family reunions, holidays, birthdays, weddings, and many weekend getaways.
+All have fond memories of gathering around the large fire pit.

-Ed was an animal lover, wild and domesticated, and his most favorite pets were their Golden Retrievers he and Harriet had throughout the years.
-For their home in Idaho, Ed built a log cabin doghouse out of logs from his property.
-Ed and Harriet enjoyed watching all the wildlife, big, small and feathered, at their home in Idaho and Richland.
+Ed was an animal lover, and his most favorite pets were the four Golden Retrievers he and Harriet had throughout the years.
+Ed even built a log cabin doghouse out of the logs from his Spirit Lake property.
+Ed and Harriet enjoyed watching all the wildlife, big, small, and feathered at the homes in Idaho and Richland.

 Ed felt most at home flying.
 He observed cloud formations and commented if they had the perfect lift for glider flying.
-If he heard a twin engine airplane flying high overhead, he could tell you if the engines weren’t synced.
-He was an FAA inspector into his early 90’s and always enjoyed reminiscing with pilots at the airport.
+If he heard a twin engine airplane overhead, he could tell you if the engines were not synchronized.
+Ed was an FAA inspector into his 90’s and always enjoyed reminiscing with pilots and friends at the airport.

-Ed is survived by children Janice (Tom) Atkinson, Patty (Butch) Hall, Cathy (Rick) Poynor, Barbara (Errol) Story, and Eddie Burnet; as-well-as, numerous grandchildren, great-grandchildren, and great-great-grandchildren.
-Ed was preceded in death by his parents Edward and Jennie Burnet, wife Harriet Burnet (Korsvik) and brother Duane Burnet.
+Ed is survived by children Janice (Tom) Atkinson, Patty (Butch) Hall, Cathy (Rick) Poynor, Barbara (Errol) Story, and Eddie Burnet Jr, sister-in-law Virginia Burnet, as-well-as numerous grandchildren, great-grandchildren, and great-great-grandchildren.
+Ed was preceded in death by his in-laws George and Serena Korsvik, his parents Edward and Jennie, stepfather Frank Ramey, son-in-law Robert Dean, brother Duane Burnet and wife Harriet Elaine.

-In lieu of flowers, we encourage you to give to your favorite charity or no-kill animal shelter and tell them Ed sent you.
+In lieu of flowers, we encourage you to give to your favorite charity or to a no-kill animal shelter.
+Tell them Ed sent you.

 CAVU Ed.
 Your “On It”.